davs3275/sbs/med/collier.md

 ---
-3.6 If, in the whole compass of human life, you find anything preferable tojustice and truth ; to temperance and fortitude ; to a mind self-satisfied with its ow^n rational conduct, and entirely resigned to fate—if, I say, you know anything better than this, turn to it with your whole soul, and enjoy it, accounting it the
+3.6 If, in the whole compass of human life, you find anything preferable to justice and truth ; to temperance and fortitude ; to a mind self-satisfied with its own rational conduct, and entirely resigned to fate—if, I say, you know anything better than this, turn to it with your whole soul, and enjoy it, accounting it the